 - To be a winner, you should have a ticket for a particular date and a particular lottery draw

 - Official lotteries will never ask you to pay for any additional, fees and charges (other than getting the original ticket that produced the prize)

 - Official lotteries don’t contact winners directly!
-Rather, as a winner, you’re responsible for monitoring results
+Instead, as a winner, you’re responsible for monitoring results

 - If you receive an email, it will have a vague start like “dear winner.”
 It’s not going to contain your name (which means that it’s been sent to thousands of gullible individuals)

 - You will get a very short deadline and a time limit to collect your “prize”

 - You may get a letter that features poor spelling, poor grammar, and inferior-quality print

 If any of these happen, please, please, please don’t share personal information, and don’t send money.
 It’s a scam.
 An old scam, on top of that!
 It’s been around for so long because it continues being effective till the present day by exploiting gullible individuals that hope to win something big without doing anything.

 Have you received a EuroMillions lottery scam letter or email?
 In this instance, you should report to local authorities.
 If you’ve already done the stupid thing of submitting your bank account or credit card information, contact your bank.
 They’ll know what to do to protect your money and make damage control as effective as possible.